A single copy of this article may be reprinted for personal, noncommercial use only.

 If you're confused about whether it's safe to eat seafood during your pregnancy, you're not alone.
 Understand the guidelines for pregnancy and fish.By Mayo Clinic staff

 If you're pregnant, you might feel like you need to become a nutrition expert overnight.
 After all, what you eat and drink — and what you avoid — influences your baby's development.
 Some choices are logical, such as eating plenty of fruits and vegetables and eliminating alcohol from your diet.
 But what about seafood?
-When it comes to pregnancy and fish, researchers give mixed reports.

-Here, Roger Harms, M.D., a pregnancy specialist at Mayo Clinic, Rochester, Minn., and medical editor of "Mayo Clinic Guide to a Healthy Pregnancy," offers practical advice about pregnancy and fish.
+Here, Roger W. Harms, M.D., a pregnancy specialist at Mayo Clinic, Rochester, Minn., and medical editor of "Mayo Clinic Guide to a Healthy Pregnancy," offers practical advice about pregnancy and fish.

 What's the link between pregnancy and fish?

-But some types of seafood — particularly large, predatory fish such as shark, swordfish, king mackerel and tilefish — may contain high levels of mercury.
+But some types of seafood — particularly large, predatory fish such as shark, swordfish, king mackerel and tilefish — can contain high levels of mercury.
 Although the mercury in seafood isn't a concern for most adults, special precautions apply if you're pregnant or planning to become pregnant.
 If you regularly eat fish high in mercury, the substance can accumulate in your bloodstream over time.
 In turn, too much mercury in your bloodstream could damage your baby's developing brain and nervous system.

 How much seafood is recommended?